You are listening to the Sean Hannity Radio Show Podcast.

 People are suffering.

-They just lost everything they they care about in life, and that's all you people want to do is hate on the president.
+And that's all you people want to do is hate on the president.

-All of that serves nobody except themselves and their effort to delegitimize overturn an election.
+All of that serves nobody except themselves and their effort to delegitimize, overturn an election, which is basically what they wanted to do.

-Trump administration fired a warning shot in North Korea's direction this morning, conducting a missile defense test halfway across the Pacific that demonstrated the capacity to take out Pyongyang's medium range missiles.
+Trump administration fired a warning shot in North Korea's direction this morning, conducting a missile defense test halfway across the Pacific that demonstrated the capacity to take out Pyongyang's medium-range missiles.

 This is beautiful.